kids encyclopedia robot

 Gold 2015 Gwangju 4×100 m freestyle

-Lia Neal (born February 13, 1995) is a former American professional swimmer who specialized in freestyle events.
+Lia Neal (born February 13, 1995) is an American former professional swimmer who specialized in freestyle events.
 In her Olympic debut at the 2012 Summer Olympics in London, she won a bronze medal in the 4×100-meter freestyle relay.
 In 2016, she won a silver medal in the same event at Rio de Janeiro.
 She was the second female African-American swimmer to make a U.S. Olympic team.

 Early life